nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/tasks/ArchivalActivityDiagram.png" width="1000" />

 Notice how we explicitly prevent an archived task from being archived again.
-Even though archiving an archived task is inconsequential from a data perspective (nothing in `Task` changes other than the creation of a new instance), it is still a user error that should be handled:
+Even though archiving an archived task is inconsequential from a data perspective (nothing in a `Task` changes other than the creation of a new instance), it is still a user error that should be handled:

 > Suppose that a user intended to _unarchive_ a task, but accidentally entered the `archive` command instead.